openzipkin/openzipkin.github.io/pages/instrumenting.md

 -------------------------------

 Trace information needs to be passed between upstream and downstream services in order to reassemble a complete trace.
 Five pieces of information are required:

 * Trace Id
 * Span Id
 * Parent Id
-* Sampled
-* Flags

-"Sampled" lets the downstream service know if it should record trace information for the request.
+* Sampled - Lets the downstream service know if it should record trace information for the request.

-"Flags" provide the ability to create and communicate feature flags.
+* Flags - Provides the ability to create and communicate feature flags.
 This is how we can tell downstream services that this is a "debug" request.

+Check [here](https://github.com/openzipkin/brave/blob/e474ed1e1cd291c7ebc6830c58fdba0a6318fdd2/brave-http/src/main/java/com/github/kristofa/brave/http/BraveHttpHeaders.java) for the format

-Finagle provides mechanisms for passing this information with Http and Thrift requests.
+Finagle provides mechanisms for passing this information with HTTP and Thrift requests.
 Other protocols will need to be augmented with the information for tracing to be effective.

-**Http Tracing**
+**HTTP Tracing**

-Http headers are used to pass along trace information:
+HTTP headers are used to pass along trace information.

 The B3 portion of the header is so named for the original name of Zipkin:
 BigBrotherBird.